Henri Lebocq: Biography

-Henri Lebocq was born on December 29, 1861, in Paris within the 7th arrondissement.
+Henri Lebocq was born on 29 December 1861 in Paris, within the 7th arrondissement.
 In 1883, he graduated from the École Spéciale Militaire de Saint-Cyr as a second lieutenant in the 11th Battalion of Alpine Chasseurs.
 In 1901, Lebocq was reported as a brevet captain of the 73rd Infantry Regiment.

 In 1903 he became battalion commander and was promoted to Colonel in 1913.
 During the start of World War I, he was given command of the 73rd Infantry Division with a temporary promotion to Général de brigade.
 In October 1914, he was confirmed to remain as a Général de brigade.
-On January 17, 1915, Lebocq lead the 73rd Division at the Bois-le-Prêtre fighting against the 121st Division.
-Later on May 2, 1915, he is quoted at the order of the army but was wounded during the Second Battle of Ypres.
-Lebocq was named Commander of the Legion of Honor on August 1, 1917, and December 20, 1917, he was promoted to Général de division and commanded the 39th Infantry Division with which he paraded in 1919 before President Raymond Poincaré and other politicians during the celebrations of his return from Metz to Paris.
+On 17 January 1915 Lebocq lead the 73rd Division at the Bois-le-Prêtre fighting against the 121st Division.
+Later on 2 May 1915, he is quoted at the order of the army but was wounded during the Second Battle of Ypres.
+Lebocq was named Commander of the Legion of Honor on 1 August 1917, and on 20 December 1917 he was promoted to Général de division and commanded the 39th Infantry Division with which he paraded in 1919 before President Raymond Poincaré and other politicians during the celebrations of his return from Metz to Paris.
 Before his retirement, Lebocq was a recipient of the Grand Cross of the Legion of Honour.

-Lebocq died on May 10, 1946, at the 16th arrondissement of Paris.
+Lebocq died on 10 May 1946 in the 16th arrondissement of Paris.